MAPF-Competition/PlanViz/README.md

 # Tracker Transfer
 Tracker Transfer is a tool that helps to convert best-known solutions to a wide range of MAPF problems, as published by the community website [MAPF tracker](http://tracker.pathfinding.ai/).
 Once converted, these plans can be visualised with PlanViz.

-Please refer to the [Tracker Transfer instruction manual](https://github.com/MAPF-Competition/PlanViz/blob/mapf-dev/Tracker%20Transfer.md) for how to use this tool.
+Please refer to the [Tracker Transfer instruction manual](./Tracker%20Transfer.md) for how to use this tool.

 ## Run
 The following example shows how to use Tracker Transfer to convert a single plan from the format of the MAPF Tracker to the format of PlanViz:

+Open a terminal and type the following command:
 ```bash
 python3 tracker_transfer.py --plan ../example/random-32-32-20_random_1_300.csv --scen ../example/random-32-32-20-random-1.scen --outputFile ../example/transfer_result
 ```